 The Sun is one of the most important symbols of the Polynesian culture.
 They relate sunrise with reincarnation and sun rays indicates grandness, richness, brilliance, and leadership.
 According to beliefs, a Polynesian tattoo with the symbol of the sun can also reflect a passage through which one can enter the other world.

-As with other Polynesian tattoos, the ocean symbolizes different meanings and beliefs.
-As per Polynesian mythology, the ocean reflects death and the world beyond.
+As with other Polynesian tattoos, the ocean symbolises different meanings and beliefs.
+As per Polynesian mythology, the sea reflects death and the world beyond.
 It also signifies food and fertility abundance since the Polynesian society highly relies on the sea to get nutrition.
 The design mainly consists of geometric blank blocks that complete other figures in the tattoo.

 If you are genuinely passionate about Polynesian tattoo meanings, you must have noticed pods in most of their designs.
 The seashells signify peace, wellness, fertility, and longevity.
 Turtle shells are equally crucial for the Polynesians as the turtle is the creature that will take them to the sea-their ultimate destination.

-The Polynesian society considers sharks as gods, and they wear multiple rows of shark teeth tattoo as it protects them from shark attacks.
-The shark teeth are known as “niho mano”- a reflection of courage, bravery, adaptability, smart cover up and guidance.
+The Polynesian society considers sharks as gods, and they wear multiple rows of shark teeth symbol as it protects them from shark attacks.
+The shark teeth are known as “niho mano”- a reflection of courage, bravery, adaptability, smart cover-up and guidance.